 This testing is quicker and easier to implement than user testing, proving beneficial in an agile or iterative development environment.

-User testing involves a group of users with different disabilities and various levels of internet usage skills which require assistive technology like a screen reader to perform multiple tasks.
+User testing involves a group of users with different disabilities and various levels of internet usage skills that require assistive technology like a screen reader to perform multiple tasks.

 The participants’ actions help the evaluator accurately identify possible barriers that may prevent some people from accessing the page content.